FastyBird/web-server-plugin/readme.md

 ## What is FastyBird web server library?

-This is a [Nette framework](https://nette.org) extension which is implementing http server based on [ReactPHP http](https://github.com/reactphp/http)
+This is a [Nette framework](https://nette.org) extension which is implementing http server based on [ReactPHP http](https://github.com/reactphp/http) for [FastyBird](https://www.fastybird.com) modules

 ## Installation